Skip to content

 The Odessa Opera and Ballet opened in 1810 in the centre of the town inside a historic building.
 It is considered the oldest theatre in Odessa.

-You can take tours inside to see what’s behind the scenes and discover the wonderful architecture.
+You can take tours inside to see what’s behind the scenes and discover the incredible architecture.
 Moreover, you can step into the horseshoe hall, which gives you a full view of the performance on stage.

 Tunnel of Love, Klevlan

 It is also a famous spot for brides to take romantic photography sessions.
-A legend says that if two couples make a wish together in the Tunnel of Love and their love is real, the wish will come true.
+A legend says that if two couples make a wish together in the Tunnel of Love and their love is accurate, the wish will come true.

 Museum of the History of Ukraine in the Second World War